milojs/milo/README.md

 Unlike many frameworks, we rely on JavaScript prototypes to build framework blocks.

 JavaScript is a very dynamic language.
-It allows writing functions that create classes (```Component.createComponentClass```) which allowed to implement a composition pattern where each component class is created as collection of pre-defined blocks
-(facets) with configuration of a facet that is specific to a constructed class (it has some similarity to Ext components, althouggh they are not created from blocks).
+It allows writing functions that create classes (```Component.createComponentClass```) which allowed to implement a composition pattern where each component class is created as collection of pre-defined blocks (facets) with configuration of a facet that is specific to a constructed class (it has some similarity to Ext components, although they are not created from blocks).

 ### Run-time "compilation"